jevinskie/xpwn-modern-buid/README.markdown

 There are three utilities in this package, as well as the bundles and FirmwareBundles folders from PwnageTool, and Turbo's autopwn ramdisk.

-*NOTE: Img3 decoding has been changed in newer firmwares (>= 3.1).
+*NOTE: In newer firmwares (>= 3.1), Img3 with lzss data needs to be decrypted slightly differently.
 Backwards compatibility with older firmwares is achieved by passing "--old-img3-decrypt" to idevice, imagetool, ipsw, xpwntool.*

 ## Overview